 When my son was between four and seven months old (with changed sleeping patterns and on to eating solids), I found I was more useful being around to help with the dinner, bath and bed routine than being present in the morning.
 So, for this period I arranged with my clients to start and finish early each day, arriving no later than 7.30am and leaving by 3.45pm, again logging on in the evening as needed.

 Personally, I’ve avoided working from home except as a last resort to care for a sick child when client deadlines prevented a sick/carer’s day, or where someone else was home to provide full-time care, enabling me to actually work from home.
 When I have had to do it out of necessity, I’ve found it very difficult to focus on a laptop and give my child the required level of attention.
 It’s not fair to my children or colleagues and I end up working all day and night to get through both.
-I think there is also a risk of hugely damaging the integrity of work-from-home policies if I’m not able to get my work done.

 My biggest learnings for flexible working success